-In this article, we introduce you to all your options for getting tested quickly and discreetly.
+In this article, we will introduce all your options to get tested quickly and discreetly.
 With an at-home or online STD test, you can get accurate results in as little as 24 hours and receive a free consultation from a doctor.

-You can order your test within minutes without leaving the house.
+You can order the test within minutes, without leaving the house.

 This form of testing is private and discreet.